 Reporting a Vaccine Injury

 CDC statistics show that some vaccines have a higher percentage or reported adverse effects than others, including:

 • HPV (human papillomavirus)

 • DtaP (diphtheria, tetanus, and pertussis – children ages seven and younger)

 • Tdap (tetanus, diphtheria, and pertussis – booster for children age 11)

 • Hepatitis B

 To detect possible vaccine problems, the CDC and the U.S. Food & Drug Administration established the anonymous Vaccine Adverse Event Reporting System (VAERS).
 Although anyone can report a vaccine-related injury to VAERS, healthcare professionals must report certain adverse events and vaccine manufacturers must report all adverse events that come to their attention.

 There is a special process for seeking compensation for a vaccine-related injury, and while reporting an adverse effect to VAERS is not required, having an attorney experienced in vaccine injury cases is your best course of action.

-When the administration of a vaccine results in illness, disability, or death, you need an attorney who is familiar with the unique laws and procedures associated with a vaccine injury lawsuit and who has a demonstrated history of successful outcomes.
+When the administration of a vaccine results in illness, disability, or death, you need an attorney who is familiar with the unique laws and procedures associated with a vaccine injury claim and who has a demonstrated history of successful outcomes.
 With so much at stake, don’t take your chances with just any lawyer.
 Instead, choose The Lamothe Law Firm.

 Please contact us today to schedule a free consultation.